usama-py/healthxoxo_demo/README.md

 Open the terminal/command prompt and navigate to the directory where the project has been cloned.
 You can use the cd command to change directories.

 Create a virtual environment:

-python -m venv env
+P.S.
+NO NEED TO CREATE VIRTUAL ENV IF MY GIT ENV WORKS PROPERLY, FIRST TRY ACTIVATING THE ENV WHICH COMES WITH THIS PROJECT python -m venv env

 Activate the virtual environment:

-To activate the virtual environment, run the following command:

-source env/bin/activate

 If you're on Windows, use the following command instead:

-env\Scripts\activate
+use this command exactly, this is my env: myenv\Scripts\activate.bat if this doesn't work then create your own env with: python -m venv env

+To activate the virtual environment ON MAC, run the following command:

+source myenv/bin/activate

 Install dependencies: